Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 Configure Tomcat (based on http://dev.digibess.it/doku.php?id=reloaded:be_base).

 We create directories for the repository data outside of Fedora home, so that it is easier in future to expand storage, or to use a SAN.
+This follows the architecture of DigiBESS.
 ```
 mkdir /usr/local/fedora